 \subsubsection{Data Representation and Model Architecture}

-We represent music scores as image-like piano rolls for the generation target $\mX$, which is represented by a matrix of shape $2\times L\times 128$ under the resolution of a 16th note, where $L$ represents the total length of the music piece, and the two channels represent note onset and sustain, respectively.
-In our experiments, the model takes inputs with $L=64$, corresponding to a 4-measure piece under time signature $4/4$.
-Longer music pieces can be generated autoregressively using the inpainting method.
+The generation target $\mX$ is represented by a piano-roll matrix of shape $2\times L\times 128$ under the resolution of a 16th note, where $L$ represents the total length of the music piece, and the two channels represent note onset and sustain, respectively.
+In our experiments, we set $L=64$, corresponding to a 4-measure piece under time signature $4/4$.
+Longer pieces can be generated autoregressively using the inpainting method.
 The backbone of our model is a 2D UNet with spatial attention.

 The condition matrix $\mMc$ is also represented by a piano roll matrix of shape $2\times L\times 128$, with the same resolution and length as that of the generation target $\mX$.
-As stated in Section~\ref{subsec:fine-grained condition}, our model can take two kinds of condition matrix: one with both harmonic and rhythm conditions ($\rmMc(\mathcal{C},\mathcal{R})$), the other with harmonic condition only ($\rmMc(\mathcal{C})$).
 For the accompaniment generation experiments, we provide melody as an additional condition.
-Detailed construction of the condition matrices are provided in Appendix \ref{appendix:experiment details}.
+Detailed construction of the condition matrices are provided in Appendix \ref{appendix:data representation details}.